AI screen recorder | Record and edit videos with AI

 Take your recordings from basic to brilliant automatically.
 HeyGen’s advanced AI cleans up your audio in real time by removing background noise, balancing sound levels, and cutting filler words.
 No editing required.
 You get smooth, professional-quality recordings every time.

-You can fine-tune your output with built-in enhancement settings that keep your voice clear and natural, ideal for creators, educators, and professionals.
+You can fine-tune your output with built-in enhancement settings that keep your voice sharp and natural, perfect for creators, educators, and professionals.

 Seamless multi-source capture